 Each axis record has a tag designating the axis.
-Take note that tag values must follow the rules for tags described in the "Design-variation axis tags registry".
+Tag values must follow the rules for tags described in the "Design-variation axis tags registry"(7.2.4).
+No two axis records should have the same axisTag value.

 The axisNameID field provides a name ID that can be used to obtain strings from the 'name' table that can be used to refer to the axis in application user interfaces.
-The name ID must be greater than 255 and less than 32768.
+A defined name ID can be used if strings for that name ID have the appropriate string for an axis name.
+Otherwise, name IDs must be greater than 255 and less than 32768.

-In a variable font, there must be an axis record for every axis defined in the font variations table, and it shall use the same name ID used in the font variations table.
-If a variation axis is omitted from the 'STAT' table, or if different name IDs are used, applications may have unexpected behavior in the use of 'STAT' table data.
-However, the order of axis records in the 'STAT' table is arbitrary and does not need to match the order of records in the 'fvar' table.
+In a variable font, there must be an axis record for every axis defined in the 'fvar' table, and it shall use the same name ID used in the 'fvar' table.
+The order of axis records in the 'STAT' table is arbitrary and does not need to match the order of records in the 'fvar' table.

-If a variable font has additional axes that are not implemented as dynamic-variation axes in the font variations table, but that are relevant for the font or the family of which it is a member, axis records should also be included.
+If a variable font is part of a family that has additional axes of design variation but that are not implemented as dynamic-variation axes in the 'fvar' table, records for these other design variation axes should also be included.

 A non-variable font should include axis records for any axes that are relevant for the font or the family of which it is a member, especially if axes other than weight, width and slope are used.

-NOTE For every axis declared using an axis record, the axis should be a variation axis defined in an 'fvar' table, or else it should be reflected in the font’s sub-family name (name ID 17 or name ID 2) except in the case that the font’s value on that axis is a “normal” value that is suppressed from the sub-family name.
+For every axis declared using an axis record, the axis should be a variation axis defined in an 'fvar' table, or else it should be reflected in the font’s sub-family name (name ID 17 or name ID 2) except in the case that the font’s value on that axis is a “normal” value that is suppressed from the sub-family name.